BetaNYC/NYC-CIF/Assignments/W01-Research-Digital-CB.md

 | --- | --- | --- |
 | Example: Committee | Committee | http://www.xyz.com |
 | Example: Task Force | Task Force | http://www.xyz.com |
+---

+## Putting it all Together

+OK, now that everyone has done a first draft of their Community Board's digital profile, it's time to put it all together.
+Working with one another, figure out the best way to combine all of your insights into a single document.
+I want to see what you come up with for a presentation, but the final product should represent your overall insights about every Community Board, using the above template as a guide.
+One other aspect I want to see: For every one of your Boards, based on what you have found online, what would you say are the 3 most important issues facing the Board.
+Where do they seem to spend the most time/energy, based on what's online?